QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/testing/tools/php/phpunit/index.md

 </div><div>

-Inside a test, here are examples of assertions you can use
+Inside a test, here are examples of assertions you can use:

 ```php
 // boolean true/false